dff-solutions/shell.me/README.md

  - just create a dll project and implement a very simple interface
  - drop your dll and all it's dependencies into a \plugins\myCoolCommand\ directory
  - once you restart the shell.me console it will be automagically know about it!

+- we sandbox all commands.
+Consider you have two plugins:
+  /plugins/foo/foo.dll
+  /plugins/foo/dependency.dll
+  /plugins/bar/bar.dll
+  /plugins/bar/dependency.dll
+  Both plugins use dependency.dll in *different* versions.
+Normally this would cause problems since the CLR can not load the same dll in different versions.
+However, since we sandbox each plugin with it's own ApplicationDomain it's perfectly valid to do so.

 - it does all the heavy lifting for you.
 No need to parse parameters yourself.
 Let's say your command foo needs an int argument (e.g. BatchSize).
 All you've got to do is